H.R. 3268: Federal Bird Safe Buildings Act of 2025

 General Services Administration

-The Administrator of General Services becomes the main implementing official, responsible for writing the design guide, sending it across the federal government, updating it regularly, gathering compliance information, certifying to Congress, and filing annual October 1 reports.
+The Administrator becomes the lead official — responsible for writing the design guide, distributing it across the government, keeping it updated, gathering compliance information, certifying to Congress, and filing the annual October 1 report.

 Commissioner of Public Buildings